The Young Victoria: Plot

-When Sir Robert Peel seems likely to form a government to replace Melbourne's, he wishes to replace some of Victoria's ladies-in-waiting with supporters of his own party.
-When the Queen refuses, Peel rejects her invitation to form a new government, allowing Melbourne to continue as Prime Minister.
+Melbourne resigns as Prime Minister after losing the confidence of the House of Commons, forcing Victoria to invite the Leader of the Opposition Robert Peel to form a government in his place.
+With a minority in Commons, he requests to replace some of Victoria's ladies-in-waiting with supporters of the Tories.
+When Victoria refuses, Peel rejects her invitation to form a new government, leading her to invite Melbourne to continue as Prime Minister.
 The subsequent crisis damages Victoria's popularity, leading to demonstrations outside the palace.
 The turbulence draws Victoria closer to Albert through their letters and she invites him back to Britain.
 Protocol prevents him from proposing marriage, so she asks him.

 Their short honeymoon is loving, but Albert soon grows frustrated at his powerlessness.
 Queen Adelaide advises Victoria to allow him to assume more duties.
 He then reorganises the royal household and dismisses Conroy for mishandling the Duchess of Kent's funds.
 As Victoria's primary adviser, Albert blocks Lord Melbourne and King Leopold from influencing his wife.
 However, he and Victoria fiercely quarrel after Albert goes over her head to Peel about replacing some of her ladies-in-waiting.
 But when an anarchist attempts to shoot Victoria during an open-carriage ride, Albert is wounded when he shields her.
 His bravery leads to their reconciliation, and Melbourne urges her to share her work for social welfare with Albert.
 Their first child's birth helps reconcile Victoria and her mother, who had earlier sent a letter of support during the crisis.

 The final title cards sketch Victoria and Albert's successful future together until his death, aged forty-two.
 Victoria lives on until her death at eighty-one, ever loyal to his memory and having reigned for sixty-three years.